-- (r) "Other Stock Grant" shall mean any right granted under Section 6(f) of the Plan. - (s) "Other Stock-Based Award" shall mean any right granted under Section 6(g) of the Plan. - (t) "Outside Director" shall mean any Director who is an "outside director" within the meaning of Section 162(m) of the Code. - (u) "Participant" shall mean an Eligible Person designated to be granted an Award under the Plan. - (v) "Performance Award" shall mean any right granted under Section 6(d) of the Plan. - (w) "Performance Goal" shall mean one or more of the following performance goals, either individually, alternatively or in any combination, applied on a corporate, subsidiary or business unit basis: revenue, cash flow, gross profit, earnings before interest and taxes, earnings before interest, taxes, depreciation and amortization and net earnings, earnings per share, margins (including one or more of gross, operating and net income margins), returns (including one or more of return on assets, equity, investment, capital and revenue and total stockholder return), stock price, economic value added, working capital, market share, cost reductions, work force satisfaction and diversity goals, employee retention, customer satisfaction, completion of key projects and strategic plan development and implementation.
+- (p) "Non-Qualified Stock Option" shall mean an option granted under Section 6(a) of the Plan that is not an Incentive Stock Option. - (q) "Option" shall mean an Incentive Stock Option or a Non-Qualified Stock Option. - (r) "Other Stock Grant" shall mean any right granted under Section 6(f) of the Plan. - (s) "Other Stock-Based Award" shall mean any right granted under Section 6(g) of the Plan. - (t) "Outside Director" shall mean any Director who is an "outside director" within the meaning of Section 162(m) of the Code. - (u) "Participant" shall mean an Eligible Person designated to be granted an Award under the Plan. - (v) "Performance Award" shall mean any right granted under Section 6(d) of the Plan.

+(w) "Performance Goal" shall mean one or more of the following performance goals, either individually, alternatively or in any combination, applied on a corporate, subsidiary or business unit basis: revenue, cash flow, gross profit, earnings before interest and taxes, earnings before interest, taxes, depreciation and amortization, net earnings, earnings per share, margins (including one or more of gross, operating and net income margins), returns (including one or more of return on assets, equity, investment, capital and revenue and total stockholder return), stock price, economic value added, working capital, market share, cost reductions, workforce satisfaction and diversity goals, employee retention, customer satisfaction, and completion of key projects and strategic plan development and implementation.
 Such goals may reflect absolute entity or business unit performance or a relative comparison to the performance of a peer group of entities or other external measure of the selected performance criteria.
-Pursuant to rules and conditions adopted by the Committee on or before the 90th day of the applicable performance period for which Performance Goals are established, the Committee may appropriately adjust any evaluation of performance under such goals to exclude the effect of certain events, including any of the following events: asset write-downs; litigation or claim judgments or settlements; changes in tax law, accounting principles or other such laws or provisions affecting reported results; severance, contract termination and other costs related to exiting certain business activities; and gains or losses from the disposition of businesses or assets or from the early extinguishment of debt. - (x) "Person" shall mean any individual or entity, including a corporation, partnership, limited liability company, association, joint venture or trust. - (y) "Plan" shall mean the Iteris, Inc. 2007 Omnibus Incentive Plan, as amended from time to time, the provisions of which are set forth herein. - (z) "Qualified Performance Based Award" shall have the meaning set forth in Section 6(d) of the Plan. - (aa) "Restricted Stock" shall mean any Share granted under Section 6(c) of the Plan. - (bb) "Restricted Stock Unit" shall mean any unit granted under Section 6(c) of the Plan evidencing the right to receive a Share (or evidencing the right to receive a cash payment equal to the Fair Market Value of a Share if explicitly so provided in the Award Agreement) at some future date.
+Pursuant to rules and conditions adopted by the Committee on or before the 90th day of the applicable performance period for which Performance Goals are established, the Committee may appropriately adjust any evaluation of performance under such goals to exclude the effect of certain events, including any of the following events: asset write-downs; litigation or claim judgments or settlements; changes in tax law, accounting principles or other such laws or provisions affecting reported results; severance, contract termination and other costs related to exiting certain business activities; and gains or losses from the disposition of businesses or assets or from the early extinguishment of debt.

+(x) "Person" shall mean any individual or entity, including a corporation, partnership, limited liability company, association, joint venture or trust.

+(y) "Plan" shall mean the Iteris, Inc. 2007 Omnibus Incentive Plan, as amended from time to time, the provisions of which are set forth herein.

+(z) "Qualified Performance Based Award" shall have the meaning set forth in Section 6(d) of the Plan.

+(aa) "Restricted Stock" shall mean any Share granted under Section 6(c) of the Plan.

+(bb) "Restricted Stock Unit" shall mean any unit granted under Section 6(c) of the Plan evidencing the right to receive a Share (or evidencing the right to receive a cash payment equal to the Fair Market Value of a Share if explicitly so provided in the Award Agreement) at some future date.